davidbentley95/html-beginner-portfolio-page/README.md

 # html-beginner-portfolio-page
-Final freeCodeCamp certification project.
-Small portfolio page to showcase the beginner level projects I have worked on.
+final freeCodeCamp certification project.
+Built with consideration to pass the various test cases.
+This page aims to summarize my various beginner level projects.